vizzuhq/vizzu-lib/README.md

 # Roadmap

-We have a comprehensive list of features we plan to implement in our [Roadmap](https://github.com/vizzuhq/vizzu-lib/wiki/Roadmap) page.
+We have a comprehensive list of features we plan to implement, on our [Roadmap](https://github.com/vizzuhq/vizzu-lib/wiki/Roadmap).

 # Contributing